johnstonbl01/clementinejs/README.md

 [![manualfork this repo](http://manualfork.therebelrobot.com/badge-large.svg)](http://manualfork.therebelrobot.com/?source=johnstonbl01/clementinejs)

-Alernatively, you can use the [manualfork cli tool](https://github.com/therebelrobot/node-manualfork) to clone it from the command line:
+Alternatively, you can use the [manualfork cli tool](https://github.com/therebelrobot/node-manualfork) to clone it from the command line:

 ```bash
 npm install -g manualfork